bneradt/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 ``ip_category``
    An arbitrary string identifying a category of IP addresses.
-Whether a given IP address applies to this category is implemented in a user plugin via a handler for the TS_CONNECTION_IP_CATEGORY_HOOK.
+Whether a given IP address applies to this category is implemented in a user plugin via a handler for the ``TS_CONNECTION_IP_CATEGORY_HOOK`` registered using the ``TSConnectionHookAdd`` API.
 This can be either a single category or an array of categories.
 IP categories are helpful in situations where the IP addresses for a rule are not easily specified using IP address ranges.
-An organization may, for instance, implement categories of IP addresses via an internal library's API that queries a database or parses a separate config file to determine whether any particular IP is identified by a category. ``ACME_INTERNAL``, ``ACME_EXTERNAL``, ``ANY_IP``, etc., are example category names.
+An organization may, for instance, implement categories of IP addresses via an internal library's API that queries a database or parses a separate config file to determine whether any particular IP is identified by a category.
+   ``ACME_INTERNAL``, ``ACME_EXTERNAL``, ``ANY_IP``, etc., are example category
+   names.
 See the example below for how to use ``ip_category``.

    Either this or ``ip_addrs`` are required keys for a rule.